 Built post-independence era, this monument was designed to house the offices of Karnataka’s state government.
-Designed by B.R.Manickam the building is built in the neo-Dravidian style of architecture i.e apart from its classical European features it also derived heavily from Indo-Saracenic architecture.
+Designed by B.R.Manickam the building is one of the popular places to visit in Banglore and is built in the neo-Dravidian style of architecture i.e apart from its classical European features it also derived heavily from Indo-Saracenic architecture.

 2. Bangalore fort

 A fortressed city envisioned by the then King KempeGowda Bangalore has grown beyond its walls.
 Initially made out of mud, the city walls were constructed in stone during the reign of Hyder Ali.
 Not much remains of the Bangalore fort today apart from its gates.
 Tipu Sultans’ summer palace was located in the complex but now seems like a separate complex in itself.

 Touted to be inspired by the British Windsor castle the Bangalore palace is one of the places to visit in Bangalore and was built for Chamaraja Wadiyar in the year 1878.
 The design is a mix of Tudor and Scottish Gothic architecture, much of the internal furnishing elements were imported from Britain.
 The two-storied granite palace with its opulent wooden interiors, reflect Maharaja’s love for the finer things in life.

 4. Tipu Sultan’s summer palace

 The summer palace was built to serve the Ruler of Mysore Tipu sultan who ascended the throne in 1782.
 The two-storied palace was built in the Indo-Islamic style of architecture mostly out of teak wood.
 The intricate wooden details and the darbar of the King give us a glimpse into the opulent lives of the Mysore royalty.